drekbour/hexameter/README.md

 You can also check out the mixite.example.swt project [here][exampleprojectslink].

-Mixite currently supports a maximum grid size of 1000 * 1000 (1.000.000 cells) with the default implementation but you can provide your own storage implementation to alleviate this limitation.

 > **Disclaimer for Java users**:
 > There is no need to worry, Mixite works in exactly the same way as Hexameter worked before.
 > Java interop is seamless, you only have to change the imports / project dependency.